cozy/americano/README.md

 ## Routes

-Put all your routes in a single file and read them in a clean way:
+Once configuration is done, Americano will ask you to Put all your routes in a single file following this syntax:

 ```coffeescript